wansiedler/wansiedler/README.md

 Ruby for RoR.
 PHP for Symfony.

-I am fluent in DevOps/Gitops dialects, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
+I am fluent in DevOps/Gitops practices, Docker/Kubernetes/OpenStack, Ceph, OpenTelemetry, IaC and all around it.
 I enjoy working with Terraform & Ansible in AWS and GCP environments.

 ---